KorAP/RKorAPClient/cran-comments.md

 ## Checks with check_win()

-* R-devel (1 NOTE because package was archived on CRAN)
+* R-devel
+* R 4.2.1
+* R 4.1.3

-* R 4.2.1 (1 NOTE because package was archived on CRAN)
+1 NOTE because package was archived on CRAN
-* R 4.1.3 OK

 ## Notes